delventhalz/delventhalz.github.io/_posts/2016-01-30-mongoose-hooks.markdown

 The reasons here are actually fairly technical.
 It is not actually possible to trigger a `save` event when you `update` a doc.
 You see, all of the various versions of update (`update`, `findOneAndUpdate`, etc) are what is called "atomic" methods.
 They don't actually pull anything out of the database.
 They go in, find the thing, and then modify it *in place*.
 So when you "save", by grabbing a thing, pulling it out, modifying it, and putting it back, the database will let everyone know: "Hey, someone is saving something here!"
 But if you just sneak in, and make a little tweak in place with `update`, the db has nothing to say.

 Most of these "atomic" triggers then, are actually a convenience ginned up for Mongoose 4.
-In the past if you wanted to use nifty methods like `findOneAndUpdate`, you would have had to make do without any events triggering at all.
+In the past if you wanted to use nifty methods like `findOneAndUpdate`, you wouldn't have been able to use any hooks at all.
 They are definitely a huge value add for the ODM, but lumping all of these different sorts of events together can lead to a lot confusion for unfamiliar developers.
 So let's clear up some important differences now.

 ### Order Matters